Natural Swimming Pools vs Swimming Ponds: Complete UK Guide - Comparison guide for UK natural swimming pools

 Do swimming ponds need less maintenance than natural pools?

 No. This is a common myth.
 Both require identical weekly summer maintenance (15-30 minutes) and similar seasonal care.
-The naturalistic appearance of swimming ponds creates the false impression they
+The naturalistic appearance of swimming ponds creates the false impression they're lower maintenance.

 Can you convert a swimming pond to a natural pool design?